kiorisyshen/newbieGameEngine/README.md

 Currently only support MacOS

 # Pre-requiresite
-- Download ISPC compiler from: https://ispc.github.io/downloads.html
+- ISPC
+  - Download bin from [official](https://ispc.github.io/downloads.html) and place it to External/[your platform]/bin
-  or build from source at External/src/ispc
+  - Or build from source at External/src/ispc
+- Crossguid
   - Build crossguid at External/src/crossguid using:
     ```shell
     cd External
     ./build_crossguid.sh
+    ```
+- OpenGEX
+  - Build OpenGEX at External/src/opengex using:
+    ```shell
+    cd External
+    ./build_opengex.sh
     ```

 # Build
 ```shell